olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 You can use operations with default config, or define your own arguments.

-> To see what values an argument accepts, either refer to the UI or use `chef.help(<operation name>)` and inspect the args properties.
+> To see what values an argument accepts, either refer to the UI or use `chef.help(<operation name>)` and inspect the  properties.

-Operation with default args:
+Operation with default :
 ```javascript
 chef.toCharcode("Service!") // Space delimiter, Base 16
 // => 53 65 72 76 69 63 65 21
 ```

-Configure args.
+Configure .
 Arg keys are camelCase versions of those displayed on the CyberChef UI.
 ```javascript
 chef.toCharcode("Service!", {
     base: 8